edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6.md

 This model contains a folder of starting elements:
 * a sketch of a straight line
 * a sketch of an arc connected to the straight line at one end
-* ControlPoly4_Arc objects linked to the straight line sketch (refer to tutorial one if you're curious why both use the "Arc" type. it's just the quick and easy cheat for a a simple example)
+* ControlPoly4_Arc objects linked to the straight line sketch (refer to [tutorial 0.01](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.01%20ControlPoly4%20and%20CubicCurve4.md) if you're curious why both use the "Arc" type. it's just the quick and easy cheat for a a simple example)
 * CubicCurve_4 objects linked to the control polys above
 * extrusion surfaces for linked to the CubicCurve_4 objects above (these are made using the Part workbench extrude command, not PartDesign)